 This course provides students with an introduction to the history of the quality movement in American industry in the 20th and 21st centuries and presents the principles of the Baldrige Quality assessment process.
-By direct exposure to these concepts and principles as they enter
+By direct exposure to these concepts and principles, students will be prepared to recognize and apply these as they enter into their upper division coursework in the Malcolm Baldrige School of Business.
+Students will also be introduced to contemporary quality assurance systems, measurements and tools, and learn to apply these in business situations.